-- Will a noise wall reduce the noise enough to justify its construction?
+- Would a noise wall reduce the noise enough to justify its construction?
 Sometimes, a noise wall will not reduce the noise enough to be considered reasonable and/or feasible.

-- How many people will hear a difference in noise?
+- How many people would hear a difference in the noise?
 Is that number high enough to justify the cost?
 Sometimes, the cost is too high to build a wall when compared to the benefits received.

 What assurances are there that noise impacts will be considered and that noise walls will be built where needed?